 Platinum Blonde Hair

 Platinum blonde is one of the lightest shades of blonde possible and looks best on fair skin tones and some medium skin tones with a yellowish tint.
-The colour also looks particularly striking when paired with bright blue eyes to create an “icy” effect.
-Made iconic by Marilyn Monroe, this unique hue is a perfect bombshell blonde colour but can also work well with edgy, modern styles.
+The color also looks particularly striking when paired with bright blue eyes to create an “icy” effect.
+Made iconic by Marilyn Monroe, this unique hue is a perfect bombshell blonde color but can also work well with edgy, modern styles.

 Ash Blonde Hair